dguis/D-Kids/README.md

 # dguis.github.io/D-Kids
-Site has been taken down.
-New version coming soon!
+Sorry!
+This Site has been taken down.
+A new site is coming soon!